davidgasquez/davidgasquez.com/src/content/blog/2025-10-15-weight-allocation-mechanism-evals.md

 - Compare different mechanisms against each other.
 A framework in which experiments can be run (e.g like double-blind experiments in science, or product A/B testing).
 A neutral way to compare the weights coming from different mechanisms.
   - Opening it up so anyone could send their own weight-distribution mechanism.
   - An evolutionary system where diversity can be introduced.
 There is a fitness function (how close to the jurors' preferences) and mechanisms can evolve over time.
+- Keep fast feedback loops: run multiple allocation rules in parallel, include a simple baseline (expert heuristic or random) as a control, and iterate quickly on what actually beats that baseline.
+- Make the rules legible and skin-in-the-game: jurors or selectors should feel the consequences of bad calls so incentives stay aligned.

 ## Pairwise Comparison Meta-Mechanism